City of Birmingham Choir Centenary Education Projects

-Voice Factory is the City of Birmingham Choir’s well-established education programme.
-Encouraging and promoting choral singing, it gives opportunities for both adult and young singers to develop their skills.
+Voice Factory has been a name for the City of Birmingham Choir’s education and outreach programme.
+Encouraging and promoting choral singing, it has given opportunities for both adult and young singers to develop their skills.

 Voice Factory – Young people